 Prior to election in June 2017, John was a Member of the Scottish Parliament for just under ten years.
 When in the Scottish Parliament he took over the role of Justice Spokesman for the Scottish Conservatives and has sat on the Justice, Rural Affairs and Standards & Procedure Committees and was also Chief Whip for the Scottish Conservatives.

-Officer (Liberal Democrat)
+Member (Liberal Democrat)

 Lord Goddard of Stockport

-Officer (Liberal Democrat)
+Member (Liberal Democrat)

 Lord Goddard was born in Stockport and has lived and worked there all his life.
 He was first elected to Stockport Council in 1990 with a majority of over 4,000 votes, a position he held for twenty-two consecutive years.
 In 2002 he became a full-time councillor and was given the responsibility for Regeneration Housing and Tourism.
 He then took the Transportation Portfolio before being elected Leader of Stockport Council in May 2007.
 He was raised to peerage in 2014.
 Lord Goddard is a member of the Secondary Legislation Committee and a member of a number of All Party Parliamentary groups, of which he is a vice chair of several.